phearun88/python-project/README.md

 1. Task Manager App
 2. PDF Generator

+> More projects will be added as development progresses.

-> ✅ Most projects are under active development.
+> Most projects are under active development.
 Each folder is a standalone project with its own code and notes.